Horizon-independent Preconditioner Design for Linear Predictive Control

 \section{Conclusions}

 In this work we presented a new preconditioner that is based on the block Toeplitz structure of the Hessian for the condensed CLQR problem when using either a prestabilizing LQR controller or a Schur-stable system with appropriate choice of $P$.
 We showed that this preconditioner is comparable to an existing SDP preconditioner on several numerical examples, and can lead to speedups of between 2.1x and 9.6x for the Fast Gradient Method.
 The proposed preconditioner is also faster to compute than the SDP preconditioner, especially for long-horizon problems like the distillation column example.

 This work also highlighted the relationship between the transfer function and the spectrum of the condensed Hessian.
 We derived results relating the extrema of the condensed Hessian's spectrum to the extrema of the spectrum for a complex-valued matrix symbol formed using the weighting matrices and the system's transfer function, and showed that these results can be used to obtain bounds on the condition number of the Hessian when using our proposed preconditioner.
 The examples also showed that the numerical prestabilization controller $K$ has a direct effect on the spectrum of the Hessian, so preconditioning could also be achieved through a careful choice of $K$ instead of applying a separate preconditioner (at the expense of turning the constraint sets into more complex shapes).
 Future work could explore developing a preconditioner based on loop-shaping of the system to reduce the Hessian's condition number.

 The derivation and examples in this work focused on preconditioning the primal QP for the CLQR problem, however it is also common to use a dual form of \eqref{eq:mpc:condMPC} with gradient algorithms such as the Dual Gradient Projection or Dual Fast Gradient Method.
-The preconditioner defined in Theorem~\ref{thm:precond:circ} could be extended to also handle the dual problem by using the diagonal blocks of the dual Hessian in the preconditoner instead.
-Further work is needed to extend the theoretical bounds for the preconditioned Hessian derived in Section~\ref{sec:precond:analysis} may not be easily extended though, since we have not investigated if the dual Hessian possesses a block Toeplitz structure like the primal Hessian.
+The preconditioner defined in Theorem~\ref{thm:precond:circ} could be extended to handle the dual problem by using the diagonal blocks of the dual Hessian in the preconditoner instead.
+Further work is needed to extend the theoretical bounds for the preconditioned Hessian in Section~\ref{sec:precond:analysis} though, since it isn't known if the dual Hessian possesses a block Toeplitz structure like the primal Hessian.